-- (1) 1The consecutive international master/doctoral degree programme in 'Molecular Biology' is offered in a cooperation between the Faculty of Biology and Psychology, the Faculty of Medicine, the Faculty of Chemistry and the Faculty of Physics.
-2The lead institute is the Faculty of Biology and Psychology.
-This research-oriented degree programme involves cooperation by the Centre of Molecular Biosciences Göttingen (GZMB), the European Neuroscience Institute Göttingen (ENI), the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine and the German Primate Center, in particular through the provision of laboratory workplaces for students in the associated work groups. - (2) The provisions of the "General examination regulations for bachelor and master degree programmes as well as other degree programmes offered at the University of Göttingen" (APO) in their respectively valid versions shall apply to course sections I and IIa the consecutive international master/doctoral degree programme in 'Molecular Biology'. - (3) The provisions of the "Doctoral degree regulations in the mathematical-natural sciences graduate school at Georg-August-Universität Göttingen Georg-August University School of
+(1) The consecutive international Master's/Doctoral degree programme "Molecular Biology" is offered in a cooperation between the Faculty of Biology and Psychology, the Faculty of Medicine, the Faculty of Chemistry and the Faculty of Physics.
+The lead institute is the Faculty of Biology and Psychology.
+This research-oriented degree programme involves cooperation by the Centre of Molecular Biosciences Göttingen (GZMB), the European Neuroscience Institute Göttingen (ENI), the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine and the German Primate Centre, in particular through the provision of laboratory workplaces for students in the associated work groups.

+(2) The provisions of the "General examination regulations for Bachelor's and Master's degree programmes as well as other degree programmes offered at the University of Göttingen" (APO) in their respectively valid versions shall apply to course sections I and IIa the consecutive international Master's/Doctoral degree programme "Molecular Biology".

+(3) The provisions of the "Doctoral degree regulations in the mathematical-natural sciences graduate school at the Georg-August-Universität Göttingen - Georg-August University School of Science

-Science (GAUSS) -" (RerNatO) in their respectively valid versions shall apply to the consecutive international master/doctoral degree programme in 'Molecular Biology', course section IIb.
+(GAUSS) -" (RerNatO) in their respectively valid versions shall apply to the consecutive international Master's/Doctoral degree programme "Molecular Biology", course section IIb.

-(4) This regulation specifies additional provisions for the completion of the course of studies in the consecutive master/doctoral degree programme.
+(4) This regulation specifies additional provisions for the completion of the course of studies in the consecutive Master's/Doctoral degree programme.

-§ 2 Purpose of the Academic Programme, Academic Degree
+§ 2 Purpose of the academic programme, academic degree

-- (1) The aim of the academic programme is to provide an intensive, research-oriented education in which the students can enlarge on and expand the knowledge, skills and competencies acquired in sciences associated with molecular biology/biomedicine within an advanced, inter-faculty course that includes the relevant extramural research institutions situated at the location.
-Education in specialist knowledge includes the theoretical, methodical and experimental foundations required for scientific work and fosters abilities within fields of activity related to application, research and teaching. - (2) The master examination in the research-oriented degree programme is intended to ascertain whether the examination candidates have acquired the fundamental specialist knowledge required to transition into professional practice, possess a grasp of the specialist contexts and understand as experts how to apply more advanced scientific methods and insight in order to work as scientists in a specialist occupational field. - (3) Once the master examination is passed, Georg-August-Universität Göttingen awards the university degree "Master of Science", abbreviated "M. Sc.". - (4) The programme includes the option of being admitted to the doctoral phase already (fast track) after successful completion of the course section I (intensive year as specified in § 4). - (5) The doctoral degree examination is intended to ascertain whether the examination candidate possess the ability for advanced, independent, scientific work. - (6) Upon successful completion of the doctoral degree examination, Georg-August-Universität awards the academic degree of Doctor of Natural Sciences (Dr. rer. nat.); this may be replaced by the title Doctor of Philosophy (Ph.D.) on the request of the doctoral candidate and will be awarded with the suffix 'Division of Mathematics and Natural Sciences' to denote the focus on mathematics and natural sciences.
+(1) The aim of the academic programme is to provide an intensive, research-oriented education in which the students can enlarge on and expand the knowledge, skills and competencies acquired in sciences associated with molecular biology/biomedicine within an advanced, inter-faculty course that includes the relevant extramural research institutions situated at the location.
+Education in specialist knowledge includes the theoretical, methodical and experimental foundations required for scientific work and fosters abilities within fields of activity related to application, research and teaching.

+(2) The master's examination in the research-oriented degree programme is intended to ascertain whether the examination candidates have acquired the fundamental specialised knowledge required to transition into professional practice, possess a grasp of the specialist contexts, and understand, as experts, how to apply more advanced scientific methods and insight in order to work as scientists in a specialist occupational field.

+(3) Once the master's examination is passed, the Georg-August-Universität Göttingen awards the university degree "Master of Science", abbreviated "M. Sc.".

+(4) The programme includes the option of being admitted to the doctoral phase (fast track) after successful completion of the course section I (intensive year as specified in § 4).

+(5) The doctoral degree examination is intended to ascertain whether the examination candidate possess the ability for advanced, independent, scientific work.

+(6) Upon successful completion of the doctoral degree examination, Georg-August-Universität awards the academic degree of Doctor of Natural Sciences (Dr. rer. nat.).
+This may be replaced by the title Doctor of Philosophy (Ph.D.) on the request of the doctoral candidate and will be awarded with the suffix "Division of Mathematics and Natural Sciences" to denote the focus on mathematics and natural sciences.